frontity/step-by-step-tutorial/tutorial/part9-next-steps/contributing-to-frontity.md

 Do let us know about any articles you write or talks that you present.
 We'd love to hear about them and perhaps feature them in our newsletter.

+You can share your contributions by opening a new topic in the [Community -> Resources category](https://community.frontity.org/c/community/resources/15) of the forum and mention @Reyes.

 ## In conclusion

 We look forward to your contributions, in whichever way you choose to contribute.
 For more information about ways to contribute see our [How to contribute](https://docs.frontity.org/contributing/how-to-contribute) page.